unitaryfund/unitary.foundation/src/content/blog/Announcing_unitaryHACK25.md

 - **Consider** hosting an in-person hackday at your college or university as part of unitaryHACK.
 Ready to host?
 Reach out to Veena at hack(at)unitary(dot)foundation to set up your Hackday
 - **Become** a sponsor of the event.
 The threshold for sponsorship of unitaryHACK is lower than other events out there - we hope you'll take advantage and support our open source community in a meaningful way!
 Reach out to Ben at parnters(at)unitary(dot)foundation for more information.

-See you all in two months!
+See you all in May!